AndersenLab/nema_blast/README.md

     python3 nema_blast.py <query_path> <reference_path>

+An input file must be a properly formatted fasta (.fa) file.
+An input directory must contain at least one properly formatted sequence (.seq) file.

 If the user does not specify a reference file/directory (provides only one file/directory path), then **nema_blast.py** will use the fasta file **reference.fa** as the reference list of sequences.

     python3 nema_blast.py <query_path>